Ninroot/gocker/README.md

 `CLONE_NEWPID` creates the process in a new PID namespace resulting in having a PID equal to 1.
 `echo $$` returns 1
-Only a privileged process (CAP_SYS_ADMIN) can employ `CLONE_NEWPID`.
+Use of CLONE_NEWPID requires the CAP_SYS_ADMIN capability.
 In other words, sudo is required to run the binary. if set without `SysProcAttr.Credential`, `id` returns uid=0(root) gid=0(root) groups=0(root)

+`CLONE_NEWNS` the child process have a different mount namespace to its.
+Use of CLONE_NEWNS requires the CAP_SYS_ADMIN capability.

 Great souces to learn Docker:
 - https://youtu.be/-YnMr1lj4Z8